hyperglance/api-samples/README.md

 * Programmatically connect Hyperglance to your cloud environments
 * Programmatically generate PNG or VSDX diagrams.
+* Programmatically generate and save PNG diagrams to S3 using AWS Lambda and Event Bridge.

 ## Get Started
 Get started by [creating an API Key](https://support.hyperglance.com/knowledge/getting-started-with-the-hyperglance-api).